Guns and Flowers

 Dimensions variable

-I focus my attention on the fact that everyday, popular love songs can be engineered for use as an anxiety-inducing weapon against foreign peoples.
-I also reflect here on the mechanisms of listening.
-Vibrating air is perceived as a tactile sensation with its source of energy working remotely to beat one’s eardrum—just as a bullet shot from a distance has a physical effect on its target.
-What interests me is the use of song as a psychological, auditory, and tactile device that reveals this sensory network by means of fear.
-What is also unveiled is the contradiction between purpose and method.
-Through sculptural method and listening, I sought to recreate the event of experiencing song used as a bullet of sonic warfare.
+I focus my attention on the fact that everyday, popular love songs here can be engineered for use as an anxiety-inducing weapon against people elsewhere.
+I also reflected on the mechanisms of listening: vibrating air is perceived as a tactile sensation with its source of energy working remotely to beat one’s eardrum—just as a bullet shot from a distance has a physical effect on its target.
+What interests me is the use of song as a psychological, auditory, and tactile device that reveals this sensory network by means of fear, while simultaneously embodying a contradiction between their purpose and method.
+This led me to consider ways to recreate this sensory experience through listening and sculptural methods.

-The dominant frequencies of audible sound are heard intermittently or felt as vibrations to people in distance.
+The dominant frequencies of audible sound are heard intermittently or felt as vibrations to distant listeners.
 These resemble a dense mass or sharp thorn when represented visually on an acoustic spectrogram.
-I gathered the shapes that emerged out of a particular love song, and cut out and reproduced white and pink noise.
-Then lastly, I reconstituted these as rhythms.
+I gathered the shapes that emerged out of a particular love song and used them as a basis for carving rhythms from white noise and pink noise.
 These fragmented sounds, in contrast to the full emotions of love songs, kindle a scorching tactility.

 (KR)